Element2023H/rmtrd/README.md

 # RMTRD

-### A kernel mode solution for detecting and prevent malicious threads creation in target process
+### A kernel mode solution for detecting and prevent malicious threads creation in target process using [windows-driver-rs](https://github.com/microsoft/windows-drivers-rs)

 ## Features